iq2525/news-app/README.md

 ```

 ## Pull Request
-Not sure how the Pull Request should be created.
-So raised one from the 'master' to 'release' branch:
+I was not sure how to raise the requested Pull Request.
+So I made an assumption and raised a PR from the 'master' branch to a 'release' branch:

-Link to PR here: [Github Pull Requests](https://github.com/iq2525/news-app/pulls)
+Link to PR here: [Github Pull Request](https://github.com/iq2525/news-app/pull/1)

 ## Future Enhancements
 * Support multiple languages